Priyantha Fernando

-K. Priyantha Fernando is a Sri Lankan lawyer who serves as a puisne justice of the Supreme Court of Sri Lanka.
-He was appointed by President Ranil Wickremesinghe and has served since 6 February 2023.
+K. Priyantha Fernando is a Sri Lankan lawyer who served as a puisne justice of the Supreme Court of Sri Lanka from 6 February 2023 till May 2026.

 Career

 Fernando was appointed as a judge of the Court of Appeal of Sri Lanka on 9 January 2019 by President Maithripala Sirisena.
 He was later appointed President of the Court of Appeal on 14 June 2021 by President Gotabaya Rajapaksa.

+Fernando was appointed as a puisne justice of the Supreme Court by President Ranil Wickremesinghe on 6 February 2023.
+He retired from service in May 2026.